Online Multivariate Regularized Distributional Regression for High-dimensional Probabilistic Electricity Price Forecasting: Online Multivariate Distribution Regression

 where the superscript ${[\lambda_i]}$ denotes the model with the regularization parameter $\lambda_i$.
 The approximation is valid for small changes in the regularization parameter and avoids the costly re-evaluation of the likelihood.

-\paragraph{Step-size and Damping} The algorithm goes iteratively along all coordinates of the distribution parameter.
-The coordinates of the distribution parameters might impact each other, e.g. in the matrix multiplication of the CD-based scale matrix (see also the definition of the derivatives in \ref{app:derivatives_gaussian} and \ref{app:derivatives_tdist}).
-At the same time, we initialize the fitted values $\hat{\theta}_m$ as constant values.
+The algorithm runs iteratively along all coordinates of the distribution parameter \secondreview{(line 6).
+Since the partial derivatives are not information orthogonal, }the coordinates of the distribution parameters might impact each other, e.g. in the matrix multiplication of the CD-based scale matrix \secondreview{(see also the definition of the derivatives in Table \ref{tab:implemented_dists} and the online supplement)}.
 To stabilize the estimation, we propose to update the values in the very first iteration $i$ by a ``dampened" version, i.e. taking Hence, the predictions from the first iteration will be the average of the first fitted values and the initialization.
-This feature is mainly important for the scale matrix, whose coordinates are usually not orthogonal and less so for the location and (scalar) tail parameters.

-\paragraph{Parallelization} Since the partial derivatives are not information orthogonal, the options for parallelization remain limited unfortunately.
-For the multivariate normal and $t$-distribution used in this paper, only the estimation of the location parameter can be parallelized in any case, as well as the estimation of the coordinates of the LRA matrix $\mat{A} = \operatorname{diag}(a_1, ..., a_D)$ for the normal distribution.
-For the $t$-distribution, the estimation of $\mat{A}$ can only be parallelized for sufficiently high degrees of freedom.
-As parallelization would incur further open questions with respect to individual or joint regularization and model selection and the location parameter generally converges rather fast, we have not implemented parallel computation yet.
+This feature is mainly important for the scale matrix, whose coordinates are usually not orthogonal and less so for the location and (scalar) tail parameters. \secondreview{For the same reason, the options for parallelization remain limited unfortunately.} For the multivariate normal and $t$-distribution used in this paper, only the estimation of the location parameter can be parallelized, as well as the estimation of the coordinates of the LRA matrix {$\mat{A} = \operatorname{diag}(a_1, ..., a_D)$} for the normal distribution. \secondreview{This would allow to parallelize lines 6-10.} For the $t$-distribution, the estimation of $\mat{A}$ can only be parallelized for sufficiently high degrees of freedom. \secondreview{ A potential strategy for parallelization with non-orthogonal parameters could be using a step size smaller than one, i.e. using a convex combination of the previous and the newly estimated coefficients (see Equation \ref{eq:dampening}), which, in combination with a Cole-Green-algorithm \citep[CG, see][]{green1984iteratively, cole1992smoothing}, could allow to parallelize the estimation of all elements of all distribution parameters (lines 5-10).
+However, this strategy introduces an additional hyperparameter and we incur further questions with respect to individual or joint regularization and model selection, as we have to select the optimal regularization parameter for each coordinate of each distribution parameter.
+Hence, we leave the question of parallelization for future research. }